Doctoral Programme in Clinical Research - Admission Criteria and Instructions for Applicants

 - Faculty of Medicine supervision and study plan

-- Please read the instructions on the Faculty of Medicine web page (updated 2024) before making your application.
+- Please read the instructions on supervision and the follow-up committee on the Faculty of Medicine webpage (updated 2024) before making your application.
 Two follow-up committee members must come from outside the doctoral researcher’s own research group.

 - Faculty of Medicine Subjects in doctoral training and heads of subjects